zewebdev1337/barrel-up/README.md

 # barrel up

-This Go program is designed for to automate the creation of index files that export from subdirectories within the `src` folder.
+This Go program is designed for to automate the creation of index files that export from subdirectories within the `src` folder of a JSX/TSX project.

 ## Features